rickychan1987/React-ecommerce/README.md

 ## Kindly Install below modules to run this Project

-npm install jquery --save /n
+npm install jquery --save <br>
-npm install popper.js@1 --save /n npm install bootstrap@4 --save
+npm install popper.js@1 --save <br>
+npm install bootstrap@4 --save

-Note: This project have not include with database, you can choose json-server with: npm install json-server -g and create a data file name 'react-db.json' in other folder json-server react-db-json --watch --port=5000
+Note: This project have not include with database, you can choose json-server with:<br>
+npm install json-server -g<br>
+and create a data file name 'react-db.json' in other folder<br>
+json-server react-db-json --watch --port=5000

 ## Available Scripts